kristianlm/chicken-zstd/readme.md

 ## API

+    [procedure] (zstd-compress src #!key (level 3))

+Compress the string or blob `src`, returning the entire compressed frame as a string.
+This is faster than using ports but may not be suitable for large inputs.

+If `level` is supplied, it sets the compression level as documented by `man zstd`, and should be an integer in the range [1-19].

+    [procedure] (zstd-decompress trg)

+Decompress the string or blob `trg`, which must be a valid zstd frame.
+Returns the uncompressed data as a string.

+Note that `zstd-decompress` cannot decompress data from the port-based API, because the frame sizes are unknown ahead of time.
+It is therefore safest to always decompress using the port-based API.

+    [procedure] (zstd-frame-content-size frame)

+Return the size of the uncompressed data stored in `frame` in number of bytes, or `#f` if the frame size is unknown.
+The port-based API will produce frames of unknown sizes. `frame` can only be decompressed using `zstd-decompress` if this function returns non-`#f`.

     [procedure] (compressing-output-port output-port #!key (level 3)) => output-port

 Returns an output-port to which uncompressed data can be written, and its compressed form will be written to `output-port`.
+It is important to close this port in order to flush internal zstd buffers.
+Closing this output-port does not close `output-port`.

 If `level` is supplied, it sets the compression level as documented by `man zstd`, and should be an integer in the range [1-19].
-Closing this output-port does not close `output-port`.

     [procedure] (decompressing-input-port input-port) => input-port